 Today: 10:00 AM - 4:00 PM

-Unleash your sense of wonder among 160 acres of plants, animals and unique habitats from around the world, right here in Omaha, Nebraska.
+Unleash your sense of wonder across 160 acres of plants, animals and unique habitats from around the world right here in Omaha, Nebraska.
+Reduce your wait at the gate and purchase your tickets ahead of time online.

 Children (2 and under): FREE

 Don't miss out on the amazing perks of being an Omaha's Henry Doorly Zoo and Aquarium member.
-Once you join our family, receive free Zoo and IMAX admission, access to our annual Member's Day event, discounts on Zoo events, educational programming, concessions, gifts and rides purchases, reciprocal privileges to more than 100 zoos nationwide and more!
+Once you join our family, receive free Zoo and Lozier Giant Screen Theater admission, access to our annual Member's Day event, discounts on Zoo events, educational programming, concessions, gifts and rides purchases, reciprocal privileges to more than 100 zoos nationwide and more!

 Get directions to Omaha's Henry Doorly Zoo and Aquarium typing in your address in the box below.